viveikcs/Binary-Classification-of-Chest-X-rays-for-COVID-19-Detection-using-CNN-and-ResNet50-models/README.md

 The trained and developed CNN model was tested in two distinct phases to assess generalization and robustness.
 Both testing phases utilized different quantites of the chest X-ray images.

 **RESULTS**

 | Model      | Training Accuracy | Validation Accuracy |
 | ---------- | ----------------- | ------------------- |
 | Custom CNN |        100%       |         90%         |
 | ResNet50   |        84%        |         96%         |

+The CNN model showed Accuracy in detecting the presence of COVID-19, compared to the ResNet50 model.

 **CONTACT**